Psychedelic/dank-docs/docs/protocol-overview/common-terms.md

 - Charging Stations are a type of canister on the Internet Computer.
 - Their purpose is to **refill canisters with cycles** to fund their functioning.
 - They can be configured to do so in a **smart and programmatic way**.
-- Dank Users can deploy them pre-built ones with Dank's built-in API calls.
-- Charging Stations are refilled with cycles from your balance in Dank.

 ### Cycles Distribution
-- A feature of the Dank Protocol for charging stations.
+- A configuration setting in charging stations
-- Allows Dank Users to configure cycles distribution for canisters inside their charging stations.
+- Allows Users to configure cycles distribution for canisters inside their charging stations.
 - Sets priority of cycles distribution based on preference or cycles consumption.

 ### Auto-refill Rules
-- A feature of the Dank Protocol for charging stations.
+- A configuration setting for charging stations.
-- Allows Dank Users to configure triggers and limits on cycles refills for their charging stations.
+- Allows Users to configure triggers and limits on cycles refills for their charging stations.

 ### Open Internet Services
 - A service on the Internet Computer running autonomous code